japila-books/apache-spark-internals/docs/SparkContext-creating-instance-internals.md

 # Inside Creating SparkContext

-This document describes what happens when you SparkContext.md#creating-instance[create a new SparkContext].
+This document describes the internals of what happens when a new `SparkContext` is [created](SparkContext.md#creating-instance).

 ```text
 import org.apache.spark.{SparkConf, SparkContext}